|SIYE Time:12:01 on 13th August 2022|

 Saturday’s trip to the pool was certainly not as successful as the previous Saturday had been.
 Henry was moody and nowhere near as cooperative with my teaching.
 He wanted me to promise that James would be with us the following weekend, and he had a tantrum when I couldn’t.
 Mike was at his dopiest, child-friendly best, but even he couldn’t make Henry forget about his friend.

 As we got changed, Henry was still moody.
 Mike came up with a solution: rather than go straight home, we would take the kids to the coast.
-It worked; the prospect of a trip to the seaside diverted Henry and brought him out of his mood.
+It worked.
+The prospect of a trip to the seaside diverted Henry, and brought him out of his mood.

 We had a pleasant, if rather windswept late afternoon on the beach at Druridge Bay.
 The kids and their dad played in the dunes, kicked a football around the beach and got wet when the tide crept up on them.
-I sat on a folding chair and failed to read “Five Red Herrings” because of numerous interruptions from my family.
+I sat on a folding chair and failed to read much of “Five Red Herrings” because of the numerous interruptions from my family.

 We all ate too much.
 It’s difficult not to when the portions are so big.
 As we drove the last leg, Annie announced that she was thirsty, so Mike topped up her bottle with blackcurrant juice.

 ‘Well, that’s the last of it, Annie,’ Mike told her.